 Residence Life Staff

 Residential students are supported by professional residence life staff who are trained to support students on an individual basis as well as to develop a community within each residence hall.
 Residence Life staff value safety, respect, student growth, and group interaction.
 Each residence hall floor has at least one Community Advisor (CA) and each residence hall has a designated Area Coordinator (AC), who is a full-time live-in professional administrator.

 Incoming first-year students are assigned to a room prior to the start of the semester.
 You may request a roommate if you know someone who is also attending Castleton.
 If you do not request a roommate, one will be assigned to you.
 You will receive your room assignment and roommate contact information prior to move-in.
 This allows you to get to know the person you’ll be living with before you move in.

 Returning students who reside on campus are eligible to participate in housing selection if the housing contract is completed on time.
 This allows the student to choose a room during the housing selection process.

-All students are allowed to have cars on campus but are required to register them with the Department of Public Safety annually.
+Students are allowed to have cars on campus but must register them with the Public Safety Department each year.

-Every residence hall room is equipped with a data port for each resident, providing access to the Internet.
-All residence halls have wireless internet capabilities when the proper hardware is used.
-Students must have appropriate software and hardware, including a network card.
+Every residence hall is equipped with a data port for each resident, which provides high-speed Internet access.
+All residence halls also have wireless internet.

 Washers and dryers are available in each residence hall.
-These front loading washers and dryers are maintained by Mac Gray, a national company servicing many colleges.
-Laundry can be paid for either by quarters or with an app* called "MicroPayments GS."
-To use the app, download it, set up an account, load your account with a debit or credit card, and access the washers or dryers from the app on your smart phone.
+Laundry can be paid for using quarters or through the app “Micropayments GS.”* To use the app, you must set up an account, load your account with a debit or credit card, and access the washers or dryers from the app on your phone.